-PALLIATIVE CARE NURSING PRACTICUM AND SEMINAR (3)
+NSG 634 PALLIATIVE CARE NURSING PRACTICUM AND SEMINAR (3)

-In this capstone to the palliative care nursing option, the student synthesizes previous graduate course content.
+In this course for the palliative care nursing option, the student synthesizes previous graduate course content.
 Students develop competence in the palliative nurse role through practice with a preceptor.
 This is a concentrated practice experience involving 90 hours with a preceptor and supported by conferences with faculty.
 Pre/co-requisite: NSG 500, 632.